Postgraduate Course

 Compulsory module

-On this module you have the freedom to either conduct an independent research project related to TESOL, or to carry out a related pedagogical engagement activity.
+On this module you have the freedom to conduct an independent research project related to TESOL.
+You can chose the focus of your research, and will be supported throughout by a tutor with expertise in your chosen area.

 Teaching and assessment